 bread, rice, potatoes, and pasta.
 A starch digesting enzyme called

-with the saliva in our mouths.
-To experience this digestive process,
+starting with the saliva in our mouths.
+To experience this digestive

-place a small piece of white bread into your mouth and wait 10 to 30
+process, place a small piece of white bread into your mouth and wait

-another reason why eating slowly is more satisfying.
-The conversion
+eating slowly is more satisfying.
+The conversion from starch into